Welcome to Nizhoni Ranch Gallery!

 Learn more about Crystal Style weavings

+Crystal Transitional Two Grey Hill Navajo rug.
 This gorgeous weaving is a Transitional possibly woven in the Two Grey Hills or Crystal area, but definitely was woven by a gifted artist using native, natural colored Churro wool.
-The dark designs were woven using lovely variations of dark brown and black wool, while the amazing background was woven using lighter brown and gray wool.
-It is cur...
+The dark designs were woven using lovely variations of dark brown and black wool, while the amazing background was wo...

-This JB Moore transitional piece was created in the 1900's with hand spun, hand carded Native wool cross, with aniline dyes.
-Looking in the JB Moore catalog, the plate used to create this pattern was plate XII.
+JB Moore Navajo rug.
+This JB Moore piece was created in the 1900's with hand spun, hand carded Native wool, with aniline dyes.
+Looking in the JB Moore catalog, the plate used to create this pattern was plate XI.

 Learn more ab...

 JB Moore Navajo rug.
 JB Moore recognized the unique skill of the Navajo weaver, and he and other Trading Post owners were responsible for the creation of regional styles of weaving.

 JB Moore took the promotion of Navajo weaving a step farther than most and created a catalog in 1903 and 1911 of examples of weavings that could be purchased by th...

 JB Moore Crystal Navajo rug.
 This Navajo weaving was created using aniline dyes, and is hand carded, hand spun Native wool.